Overview and legal framework

 - it is impracticable to complete enquiries or make a report unless the child is in custody

-- was on bail for another matter on the date of the offence.
+- the child was on bail for another matter on the date of the offence.

-Objections to bail for summary only, imprisonable offences7
+Objections to bail for summary only, imprisonable offences

-The definition of imprisonable offences is defined by whether or not it is imprisonable for an adult (Schedule 1, Part 3, para 1 Bail Act 1976).
-The possible objections to bail are narrower and the court can withhold bail for these offences only if :
+The definition of imprisonable offences is defined by whether or not it is imprisonable for an adult.

 - if it is for the defendant’s own protection (or welfare, if a child).